nyxtom/react-demos/10-d3React/README.md

 # d3

-Basic implemenation of react app using dozens of d3 visualizations without d3 directly manipulating the DOM
+Basic implementation of react app using dozens of d3 visualizations without d3 directly manipulating the DOM

 ## Project Setup Based on 1-helloworld